nuriel77/iri-playbook/docs/index.rst

 Purpose
 -------

-`iri-playbook` is a fully automated IOTA Full Node installer.
+.. _iri-playbook: https://github.com/nuriel77/iri-playbook is a fully automated IOTA Full Node installer.
 It was created to help community members get up and running with their own full node running on a Linux machine.